-- 12.1 An evaluation will be provided by the block mentor at the end of each assigned block though the EValue software.
+- 12.1.
+An evaluation will be provided by the block mentor at the end of each assigned block though the E\Value software.
 A summary evaluation will be made quarterly by the faculty in conjunction with the resident's advisor.
-The evaluation covers: - 12.1.1 Professional ability; to include theoretical knowledge and application of that knowledge, clinical skills, tutorial skills, and scholarly activity. - 12.1.2 Hospital services; to include communication skills, patient care, medical record quality, emergency duty quality, and adherence to VTH protocol. - 12.1.3 Personal characteristics; to include responsibility, initiative, interaction with faculty, staff and students, deportment and leadership - 12.2 The resident will meet with his or her mentor on a quarterly basis to discuss their progress and written block evaluations. - 12.3 At any time in the resident's program, and at the latest in March of each year, the House Office Committee will review all evaluations to date.
+The evaluation covers: - 12.1.1.
+Professional ability; to include theoretical knowledge and application of that knowledge, clinical skills, tutorial skills, and scholarly activity. - 12.1.2.
+Hospital services; to include communication skills, patient care, medical record quality, emergency duty quality, and adherence to VTH protocol. - 12.1.3.
+Personal characteristics; to include responsibility, initiative, interaction with faculty, staff and students, deportment and leadership. - 12.2.
+The resident and mentor will meet on a quarterly basis to discuss progress and block evaluations - 12.3.
+At any time in the resident's program, and at the latest in March of each year, the House Office Committee will review all evaluations to date.